 If you want to start by trying to self-diagnose club hair follicles, an easy way is to look for a bulb located at the base of long hair strands that have naturally fallen out.
 If you’re experiencing excessive shedding of fully formed hairs or notice areas of thinning, this may also be indicative of club hair.

 They may also perform a scalp exam to rule out other underlying conditions that could be promoting club hairs, like fungal infections or alopecia.
-And if they still need more information, they might recommend a blood test to check you for hormonal imbalances or nutritional deficiencies.
+And if they still need more information, they might recommend a blood test to check for hormonal imbalances or nutritional deficiencies.

 If club hair is getting you down, you’re probably wondering about treatment options.
 Treating the root cause of excessive club hairs, like ongoing stress or illness, often resolves the issue.
 In the meantime, there are also medications and hair care habits that can help.

-Minoxidil.
-This is a topical and oral medication that is FDA-approved for treating androgenetic alopecia (male pattern baldness).
+Minoxidil is a topical and oral medication that is FDA-approved for treating androgenetic alopecia (male pattern baldness).
 Oral minoxidil is more effective for treating telogen effluvium.

 Some studies show that people who use minoxidil can see up to a 20 percent increase in hair growth over 48 weeks.
 However, it’s important to note that this medication isn’t for everyone, as some people experience increased blood pressure.